Zeolith Glossar

 Ion exchange

 Ion exchange is the central mechanism of action of zeolite.
-The mineral's crystal structure carries a negative charge and attracts positively charged ions (cations) such as potassium, calcium, magnesium, or ammonium.
-These ions are stored and can later be released again when the plant needs them.
+The crystal structure of the mineral carries a negative charge and attracts positively charged ions (cations) such as potassium, calcium, magnesium, or ammonium.
+These ions are stored and can later be released again – when the plant needs them.
 This controlled exchange makes zeolite a natural nutrient buffer in the soil.

 K